instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

 ## Dec 4
 Help!
-After attempting to run `rpi-update`, the Pi is unable to connect to any network (shows `No wireless interfaces found`).
+After attempting to run `rpi-update` to install some of the libraries for webRTC, the Pi is unable to connect to any network (shows `No wireless interfaces found`).
 So I googled the issue and attempted to run a few other commands, including downgrading to previous firmware and messing with the network settings.
 However, nothing worked and now I get errors when trying to perform any command on Pi.
 Any solutions?

 ## Dec 3
 - Connected the web-camera -- thanks Michael for kindly providing the camera!